peter-lyons-kehl/no_std_libs/README_NAVIGATION.md

 actual presentation):

 - You will not be able to see source code examples as a part of the `README*md` documents.
 Instead, follow links to the respective source code.
 Those links highlight respective line ranges.
-Beware that the source code loaded in the slides, or shown on a video recording (if available), may be newer than the source code links.
+However, source code loaded in the slides may be newer than the source code links in `README*md` files.
+And source code shown on a video recording (if there is one) may be older or newer (than source code links in `README*md` files).
-- You will need to open other `README*.md` documents that follow: Dee the end of this file, and end of the successive `README*.md` documents.
+- You will need to open other `README*.md` documents that follow.
+See the end of this file, and end of the successive `README*.md` documents.

 ---